30 West 44th Street: Touro College

-The federal government gave the building to Touro College, a then-newly-established Jewish college, in early 1971.
+The federal government gave the building to Touro College, a then-newly established Jewish college, in early 1971.
 Although Touro had received 30 West 44th Street for free, the structure was valued at $1.3 million.
 Touro renovated 30 West 44th Street and rented a temporary headquarters for about one year.
-Touro had wanted to open a law school near 30 West 44th Street in 1974, but the college soon became involved in various controversies.
+Touro had wanted to open a law school near 30 West 44th Street in 1974, but Touro soon became involved in various controversies.
 The college also encountered difficulties opening its law school and acquiring other buildings for its campus.
 By 1979, Touro had 2,200 students, but its main building was still at 30 West 44th Street.
-The Touro Law Center eventually opened at 30 West 44th Street in 1981, and the college bought another main building on 26th Street.
+The Touro Law Center eventually opened at 30 West 44th Street in 1981, and the college bought a main building on 26th Street.
 The law school quickly outgrew the 44th Street building and moved to Huntington Station, New York, in 1982.